24 Mar How to Make a Fabric Face Mask

 Cardboard or Paper Pattern, optional

 Rotary Cutter or Sewing Scissors

 Iron, not pictured

 Materials Needed for One Fabric Face Mask

 In the photo above are the supplies you’ll need for just one mask.
 First, you’ll want to cut your 9” x 6” fabric pieces.
 The rotary cutter works super slick because it’s all straight cuts.
 Of course a scissors works also.
 Then, cut the 7 inch elastic strips.
+This length seems to fit the average adult face.
+I have friends with petite faces that needed to go alittle shorter and a wider, larger face may need longer.
+If this is for someone you know, you may want to measure or test before you cut.
 I cut multiples of fronts, backs and elastic at the same time.
+(I was donating these.)
 This makes production much faster.
 Now you are ready to pull out the sewing machine and officially begin.

 1. On the front fabric of your mask, tack or baste each end of both pieces of elastic in the 4 corners.
 See the photo for reference.
 Please note: if you are using cord elastic, be sure to knot it on both ends so that it securely attaches when sewn.